Lydzje/lynput/README.md

 If you need to contact me don't hesitate to [send me an email](mailto:to.lydzje@gmail.com).
 If you preffer other way, please visit the contact section in my website [lydzje.com](https://lydzje.com).

 ## License
 This software is licensed under the MIT license.
-Check the details by clicking [here](LICENSE)
+Check the details by clicking [here](LICENSE).